-The structure of the Q-domain of TLE1, a human homologue of Gro, was recently solved, revealing the domain forms a dimer of dimers consisting of two coiled-coils interdigitated in a head-to-head complex {Chodaparambil, 2014 #3057}.
-The resulting structure provides an elegant explanation of the mechanics of tetramerization, and collaborates the large frictional coefficient observed from hydrodynamic studies of purified Q-domain, as the predicted structure is thin and rod-like {Kuo, 2011 #506}.

-The WD-domain is the second conserved domain of Gro and comprises the C-terminus of the protein.
+{Chodaparambil, 2014 #3057}{Kuo, 2011 #506}The WD-domain is the second conserved domain of Gro and comprises the C-terminal XXX amino acids of the protein of the protein.
 The WD-domain consists of a seven-bladed β-propeller domain, and is responsible for the majority of Groucho interactions with DNA-binding repressors {Pickles, 2002 #3060}.
 The majority of these interactions are mediated through binding of the WD-domain to short peptide motifs {Jennings, 2006 #3059}, which are recognized by the central pore of the propeller domain.
 Several such peptide motifs have been identified in Groucho-interacting proteins.
 The majority of these peptide motifs fall into one of two categories.
-C-terminal WRPW/Y recognition sequences have been found in Hairy and multiple Enhancer of split family transcription factors {Jimenez, 1997 #3075;Fisher, 1996 #3133;Paroush, 1994 #3090}.
-And the engrailed homology domain-1 (eh1) motif is an internal site with sequence FxIxxIL that is found in Engrailed, Dorsal, Odd-skipped, and Goosecoid, among others {Copley, 2005 #3134} {Dubnicoff, 1997 #2366} {Jiménez, 1997 #264} {Jimenez, 1999 #3092} {Smith, 1996 #3135} {Tolkunova, 1998 #3136}.
+C-terminal WRPW/Y recognition sequences have been found in Hairy/Enhancer of split (HES) and Runt family transcription factors {Jimenez, 1997 #3075;Fisher, 1996 #3133;Paroush, 1994 #3090}.
+And the engrailed homology domain-1 (eh1) motif is an internal peptide motif with the consensus sequence FxIxxIL that is found in Engrailed, Dorsal, Odd-skipped, and Goosecoid, among others {Copley, 2005 #3134} {Dubnicoff, 1997 #2366} {Jiménez, 1997 #264} {Jimenez, 1999 #3092} {Smith, 1996 #3135} {Tolkunova, 1998 #3136}.
 The WD domain binds to these motifs with differing affinities.
 These differences are utilized in controlling the recruitment of Groucho to specific factors.
 For example, the affinity of Groucho for binding the eh1-like motif of Dorsal is relatively weak {Flores-Saaib, 2000 #656}, necessitating the assistance of additional factors in facilitating a stable interaction between the two proteins.
-This weak affinity of the Dorsal/Groucho interaction is cruicial to allowing Dorsal to function as a bifunctional transcription factor, as mutation of this motif to a higher-affinity sequence abolishes Dorsal’s ability to activate genes in the embryo, due to constitutive recruitment of Groucho {Ratnaparkhi, 2006 #3108}.
+This weak affinity of the Dorsal/Groucho interaction is crucial to allowing Dorsal to function as a bifunctional transcription factor, as mutation of this motif to a higher-affinity sequence abolishes Dorsal’s ability to activate genes in the embryo, due to constitutive recruitment of Groucho {Ratnaparkhi, 2006 #3108}.

 The WD-repeat domain may be involved in additional protein interactions.
 Studies of Grg3, a mouse Gro/TLE family member, have shown that the WD domain is critical for binding to histone arrays in vitro as well as condensation of these arrays {Sekiya, 2007 #1658}.
 The observation that the Q domain is also capable of strong interaction with K20 methylated H4 tails suggests multiple levels of interaction between Gro/TLE proteins and histones, and may contribute to the protein’s ability to associate with histones both locally, at its recruitment site, and distantly, through association with non-contiguous stretches of chromatin {Chodaparambil, 2014 #2275}.

 The central region of Groucho is divided into three domains, the GP, CcN, and SP domains.
 The GP domain binds to a histone deacetylase (HDAC1/Rpd3), which is involved with some but not all Groucho-repressive activity {Chen, 1999 #3061}.
 The CcN domain is involved in Groucho regulation, containing multiple Ck2 and Cdc2 phosphorylation sites {Nuthall, 2002 #3062}.
 The SP domain contains multiple sites phosphorylated in response to MAPK signaling, resulting in down-regulation of Groucho activity via nuclear export {Hasson, 2005 #3064}.
-There is evidence that the central regions of Groucho are intrinsically disordered {Turki-Judeh, 2012 #2966}, which has emerged as a common strategy among eukaryotic proteins to facilitate participation in extensive protein-protein interactions, expose signaling motifs, and/or accept posttranslational modifications {Dunker, 2008 #3091}.
+There is evidence that the central regions of Groucho are intrinsically disordered {Turki-Judeh, 2012 #2966}, which has emerged as a common strategy among eukaryotic proteins to facilitate participation in diverse protein-protein interactions, expose signaling motifs, and/or accept posttranslational modifications {Dunker, 2008 #3091}.